Teradata/product-help/UseCases/SalesOffload/README.md

 FROM sales_fact_offload_v;
 ```

-That looks nice!
-Now our users can access all the historical data we have in the object store!
+That looks great!
+Now your users can access all the historical data you have in the object store!

 You can do everything in a view over a foreign table that you would do with a standard database view.
-This includes returning only a subset of the underlying table columns, as well as adding a WHERE clause in the view to limit what rows are made available using the view.
+This includes returning only a subset of the underlying table columns and adding a WHERE clause in the view to limit what rows are made available using the view.

-Often we want to be able to look at just a portion of this vast amount of data at a time, which is why we have stored it by year and month.
-Let's re-define the foreign table to allow us to pre-filter the data when reading it.
+To make it easy to look at just a portion of the vast amount of data at any time, it's stored by year and month.
+Now, redefine the foreign table so you can prefilter the data when reading it.

-#### Step 4: Optimize the foreign table and view for efficient access
+#### Step 4: Optimize the foreign table and view for efficient access.

-We have a lot of data in S3!
-Let's optimize the foreign table so that we minimize the data we have to read when querying the object store.
+You have a lot of data in S3!
+Let's optimize the foreign table to minimize the data you have to read when querying the object store.
 Designing an object store bucket and path structure is an important first step when creating an object store.
 It requires knowledge of the business needs, the expected patterns in accessing the data, an understanding of the data, and a sensitivity to the tradeoffs.
-In our case we will often know the approximate date we are looking at, so will use this to our advantage.
+In this case, you will often know the approximate date you are looking at and can use it to your advantage.

 ```sql